 Communicating about your research and funding

-Every year the Arts and Humanities Research Council (AHRC) invests about £98m of public money in world-class research, supporting independent researchers covering more than fifty different subjects.
+Every year the Arts and Humanities Research Council (AHRC) invests about £98 million of public money in world-class research, supporting independent researchers covering more than fifty different subjects.

 The need to demonstrate the cultural, social, artistic and economic value and impact of publicly funded research is growing all the time, and public support and engagement is vital to long-term investment in research.

-The AHRC Communications team works with its award holders in a variety of ways to support these aims and ensures it is as easy and straightforward as possible.
+Our Engagement team works with its award holders in a variety of ways to support these aims and can help you promote your research.

-There are a number of ways in which we can help publicise your work or support you, as you promote it yourself.
-Working with AHRC funded researchers we can:
+There are a number of ways in which we can help publicise your work or support you, as you promote it yourself, we can:

-• Guide you through our Social Media Toolkit which empowers you to use social media to raise the profile of your award and research, and to reach out and engage with potential collaborators, funders and the wider public.
+- Empowers you to realise the benefits of using social media with our Social Media toolkit to reach out and engage with potential collaborators, funders and the wider public.